TItanGuy99/taks-manager-test/README.md

 npm i
 ```

-On the folder scr/Assets run this to run the 'Back-End' over the 3000 port:
+On the folder scr/Assets execute this command to run the 'Back-End' over the 3000 port:
 ```
 json-server --watch db.json
 ```

-On the root run this to run the 'Front-End' over the 3001 port:
+On the root execute this command to run the 'Front-End' over the 3001 port:
 ```
 npm start
 ```

-## ☕ Usando <nome_do_projeto>
+## ☕ How does it look?

 Showing the Task Manager: